mschauer/NanoTimes.jl/README.md

-# FastTimes.jl
+# Nanoseconds.jl
-FastTime is a nanosecond resolvable date+timeofday type
+- NanoTime is a nanosecond resolvable date+timeofday type.
+- NanoSpan is a nanosecond resolvable deltaNanoTime type.